shitcodebykaushik/Rust-doc/src/Readfile.md

  It is more efficient to retrive items then search tress etc.
  Hashmap key and values are stored in a bucket to specifiy the entry,this entry location is determined using Hashcode function .
 This hashcode function determine hash where the value is stored.

+ # Using Cargo to build Oue first program .
+  - Cargo is use to declare the metadata of the project and build rust project.
+  -  Cargo init is for the starting the project
+  - Cargo build is for the building the project
+  -  Cargo test is for runnig the test and the benchmarks
+  -  Cargo search is for the searching the carates,third party-party lib' .